-Since 1996, the Day of Silence has typically been observed on the second or third Friday in April.
-Over 25 years since the first Day of Silence, the day is now commemorated by hundreds of thousands of students each year.
+Since 1996, the Day of Silence has typically been on the second or third Friday in April.
+Over 26 years after the first Day of Silence, hundreds of thousands of students now commemorate the day each year.

-The intention of the Day of Silence is to highlight how LGBTQ+ people, specifically youth, are silenced every day by their families and institutions.
-On the Day of Silence, LGBTQ+ students purposefully deny the world their voices so as to make the silence palpable.
+The Day of Silence is meant to highlight how families and institutions silence LGBTQ+ people, specifically youth, every day.
+On the Day of Silence, LGBTQ+ students purposefully deny the world their voices to make the silence palpable.

-Each year, students at K-12 schools and on college campuses nationwide observe the Day of Silence.
-Participants typically carry small cards to give to others letting them know why they are not responding on the day.
+Each year, students at K-12 schools and college campuses nationwide observe the Day of Silence.
+Participants typically carry small cards to give to others, letting them know why they are not responding on the day.

-Some Day of Silence participants also find other creative ways to highlight the experiences of LGBTQ+ people.
+Some Day of Silence participants also find other creative ways to highlight the LGBTQ+ people's experiences.
 In 2001, a group of student activists at Michigan State University, myself included, stood in the middle of campus in shifts throughout the day.

-How the Day of Silence Is Celebrated Today
+How to Celebrate the Day of Silence Today

 Breaking the silence can be important, as the Day of Silence may be emotional for many students.
 Being able to reflect and be with others to process the day can help minimize any unintended negative consequences.
 Breaking the silence is also an opportunity for some to seek help and resources.

 These events may employ culturally-competent counselors who can talk to students throughout the day and night.
-Break the Silence is also an excellent opportunity to discuss the kinds of commitments and actions that are necessary to make schools more inclusive spaces for all LGBTQ+ people, especially students.
+Break the Silence is also an excellent opportunity to discuss commitments and actions necessary to make schools more inclusive spaces for all LGBTQ+ people, especially students.